 Building Information Modeling (BIM) is a process utilizing tools and technology to digitally represent the physical and functional characteristics of a facility that can be utilized throughout the lifecycle of a building.

-The Buckeye BIM Initiative is composed of three parts: BIM for Existing Buildings, BIM for Design and Construction, and BIM for Operations.
+The Buckeye BIM Initiative is composed of three parts: BIM for Existing Buildings, BIM for Design and Construction, and BIM for Planning, Operations & Data Analysis.

 A series of 4 arrow blocks with the words Build, Maintain, Integrate, and Operate in each.